khanhnamle1994/cracking-the-data-science-interview/EBooks/Machine-Learning-In-Action/README.md

 Stochastic gradient ascent can do as well as gradient ascent using far fewer computing resources.
 In addition, stochastic gradient ascent is an online algorithm; it can update what it has learned as new data comes in rather than reloading all of the data as in batch processing.

 ### Chapter 6 - Support Vector Machines

+**Pros:** Low generalization error, computationally inexpensive, easy to interpret results

+**Cons:** Sensitive to tuning parameters and kernel choice; natively only handles binary classification

+**Works with:** Numeric values, nominal values”

+General Approach to SVMs:
+1. Collect: Any method.
+2. Prepare: Numeric values are needed.
+3. Analyze: It helps to visualize the separating hyperplane.
+4. Train: The majority of the time will be spent here.
+Two parameters can be adjusted during this phase.
+5. Test: Very simple calculation.
+6. Use: You can use an SVM in almost any classification problem.
+One thing to note is that SVMs are binary classifiers.
+You’ll need to write a little more code to use an SVM on a problem with more than two classes.

+**Summary**

+Support vector machines are a type of classifier.
+They’re called machines because they generate a binary decision; they’re decision machines.
+Support vectors have good generalization error: they do a good job of learning and generalizing on what they’ve learned.
+These benefits have made support vector machines popular, and they’re considered by some to be the best stock algorithm in unsupervised learning.

+Support vector machines try to maximize margin by solving a quadratic optimization problem.
+In the past, complex, slow quadratic solvers were used to train support vector machines.
+John Platt introduced the SMO algorithm, which allowed fast training of SVMs by optimizing only two alphas at one time.

+Kernel methods, or the kernel trick, map data (sometimes nonlinear data) from a low-dimensional space to a high-dimensional space.
+In a higher dimension, you can solve a linear problem that’s nonlinear in lower-dimensional space.
+Kernel methods can be used in other algorithms than just SVM.
+The radial-bias function is a popular kernel that measures the distance between two vectors.

+Support vector machines are a binary classifier and additional methods can be extended to classification of classes greater than two.
+The performance of an SVM is also sensitive to optimization parameters and parameters of the kernel used.

 ### Chapter 7 - Improving classification with the Ada-Boost Meta-Algorithm